Lab 06: SAC

 Understand SAC

-Focus on understanding the twin Q networks and entropy regularization.
-Feel free to skip the action squashing part, which we have a similar element in PPO
+Focus on two ideas: the twin Q networks and entropy regularization.
+Feel free to skip the action-squashing (tanh) correction in the log-probability — we already clip actions explicitly as we did in PPO and DDPG.

 What to change